One of the world's oldest cities, safe harbor, budget traveler, fado, pastel de nata

 We walked back to our hotel, admiring the wide avenues, the designs of black and tan cobblestones in the walkways and squares, the rain had stopped, lots of people out walking, enjoying a drink at a sidewalk cafe, we decide Lisbon makes our top ten must visit European cities.
 Obrigado.
 Thank you.
 Obrigada.

 It is hard to believe that our adventure is almost over.
-When I get back home to Victoria I will have travelled almost 31,000 Km (19,000 miles), having visited 17 countries for the first time, backpacked across a continent, taken in a bit of Asia and North Africa as well as Europe.
-I could not have been an extreme budget traveller without the guidance of my son.
+When I get back home to Victoria I will have traveled almost 31,000 Km (19,000 miles), walked 890 km and visited 17 countries for the first time.
+At 63 I backpacked across a continent, taking in a bit of Asia and North Africa as well as Europe.
+I could not have been an extreme budget traveler without the support of my son.
 Choose your travel companion wisely, I did.
 Also, you cannot go everywhere in 90 days.
 We chose places we had never been.
 We found places we would like to revisit.
 It has been unbelievable, memorable, incredible, wonderful.
 We could, in fact, have spent less than fifty dollars a day, had we done a few things differently.
 If I can do it, anybody can do it.
-Of course, you would have to be motivated by lack of finances, like we were, or by the challenge of "roughing it."
-The budget airlines in Europe make travel very affordable for Europeans but we can take advantage of this type of travel once we get there.
+The budget airlines in Europe make travel very affordable for Europeans and we too can take advantage of this type of travel once we get there.
 We did use Couch Surfing for seven nights, others could use it more extensively.
 For us, it was just the right amount.
 If you want to travel but think you cannot afford it, think again.